Skip to content

 Juneteenth Celebration Highlight

-Our Juneteenth celebration was a vibrant and joyous event.
+A3Afe14D 3393 14C6 Fa36 0F5F3030531D Scaled 84E8D138 94C0 Da11 8Ef3 Ce6F1D86Cde9 Scaled Our Juneteenth celebration was a vibrant and joyous event.
 The children participated in necklace making, creating beautiful pieces that symbolized unity and freedom.
 The day was filled with captivating performances, including a special act by the Prescott Circus, where performers dazzled everyone with their stilt walking.
 We also had a lively music and dance station, where the children could express themselves and enjoy rhythmic beats.
 Face painting added an extra layer of fun, transforming the children into colorful, cheerful characters as they celebrated this important day together.
-We extend our heartfelt thanks to everyone for their support and participation in making this celebration a memorable one.

 Father’s Day